Making Exercise Healthy Medicine

 Photo shows tight, rigid, too much inward curve of the lower spine - a common way to get a tight, sore back and neck.

 Holding an overarched lower spine (overdoing the inward lumbar curve) and yanking the chin inward (double chin posture) can hurt, tighten, or strain as much as slouching.
 The above photo shows rigid strained forced posture.
-Instead try the above solutions to relax with healthful positioning while sitting.
+Tightening the back muscles in attempt to "sit up straight" causes much back pain.

 Simple Pain Prevention